 We went on a slightly soggy, but still invigorating hike with friends over the weekend and what did we spy in perky clumps all over the forest floor?
 So.
 Many.
 Ramps.
-I am fond of saying that I like ramps, I’m just not “OMG ramps” about them.
 They are garlicky and onion-y, and they are one of the first edibles that pops up around here in the spring.
 I’ve always seen them as having their own transitional season, rather than being a strictly spring vegetable.
 Anyway, as we carefully stepped around river banks and leaped over tracks of mud, we kept spotting them.
-My man always comes prepared, so finally I asked for his pocket knife and cut some for us to split with our friends when the hike was over.
+My partner always comes prepared, so finally I asked for his pocket knife and cut some for us to split with our friends when the hike was over.

 We took enough for one meal and cut through the stem so that the bulb was still in the ground–for more ramps next year and forever after that, hopefully.
-Wild food is cool, but exercising care and respect is even cooler.
+Wild food is cool, but exercising care and respect is ideal!
 This article is really helpful if you’re thinking about going on your own ramping adventure.
-I think I’ve said this before, but it’s not a locavore/foodie badge of honour or something.
+I think I’ve said this before, but it’s not a locavore/foodie merit badge or something.
 It’s a gift from the earth.
-An attitude of gratitude will make them taste so much sweeter (or more garlicky, whatever).
+An attitude of gratitude will make them taste so much sweeter (or more garlicky haha).

 As I said earlier, I kind of see ramps as a transitional season crop, perfect for mixing with all-year ingredients.
 I’m a lover of potato salads, but they have to be done a certain way–vinaigrette for the dressing, tons of sharp/acidic flavours, and with satiating side elements in the mix.
 I have a recipe for potato salad with caramelized onions and pickles (!!) in my book that is amazing, but I’m always working on some kind of seasonal spin with this dish.

 With this version, I serve the salad warm with a solid helping of cooked French lentils and spring vegetables.
 The lentils stay firm, but integrate seamlessly with all the other elements.
 They make the salad feel hearty without taking away from the carb-fest quality, which is key!
 The very cool people at GRAIN have been sending me their French lentils for a while, and they’re part of our meal prep every week.
-When I take the box of lentils out of my pantry, I see a picture of the farmer and I’m reminded of the fact that they were harvested a couple provinces over with a transparency that is uncommon in dry goods.
 Their whole line of products is superior in quality and freshness to every other brand I’ve tried (and I’ve tried a lot).
 It’s feel-good food in all ways imaginable.
-Their journal is also an excellent recipe resource, and there happens to be an interview with me up there today ;)
+Their journal is also an excellent recipe resource.

 Hope that some of you get a chance to make this salad while we have the spring goodies around.
 Even if you don’t, this one transitions to late spring and summer just fine.
 Start with the potato/lentil/dressing base and add in seasonal elements that you have on hand.
 In the meantime, hope that all of you are enjoying some sunshine and warmer days. xo’s!